juxor/afaq/markdown/biblio.md

 Rabinowitch, Alexander, **Prelude to Revolution: The Petrograd Bolsheviks and the July 1917 Uprising**, Indiana University Press, Bloomington, 1991.

 **The Bolsheviks Come to Power: The Revolution of 1917 in Petrograd**, W.W.
-Norton & Co., New York, 1976.
+Norton &amp; Co., New York, 1976.

 **The Bolsheviks in Power: The first year of Soviet rule in Petrograd**, Indiana University Press, Bloomington, 2007.

 _"Early Disenchantment with Bolshevik Rule: New Data form the Archives of the Extraordinary Assembly of Delegates from Petrograd Factories"_, **Politics and